Give a simple definition of Port wine.

 Can Tawny Port be vintage dated?

-Tawny Ports are usually not vintage dated; if they are, there are labeled as Colheita.
+Tawny Ports are usually not vintage dated; if they are, they are labeled as Colheita.